 Foscarnet may cause serious kidney problems.
 The risk of kidney damage is greater in people that are dehydrated.
 Your doctor will order laboratory tests before and during your treatment to see if your kidneys are affected by this medication.
 Tell your doctor if you have or have ever had kidney disease or if you have a dry mouth, dark urine, decreased sweating, dry skin, and other signs of dehydration or recently have had diarrhea, vomiting, fever, infection, excessive sweating, or have been unable to drink enough fluids.
-Tell your doctor and pharmacist if you are taking acyclovir (Zovirax, Sitavig); aminoglycoside antibiotics such as amikacin, kanamycin, neomycin (Neo-Fradin), paromomycin, streptomycin, and tobramycin; amphotericin (Abelcet, Ambisome, Amphotec, Fungizone); cyclosporine (Gengraf, Neoral, Restasis, Sandimmune); methotrexate (Folex, Otrexup, Rasuvo, Trexall) pentamidine (Pentacarinat, Pentam), or tacrolimus (Astagraf, Envarsus, Prograf).
+Tell your doctor and pharmacist if you are taking acyclovir (Zovirax); aminoglycoside antibiotics such as amikacin, kanamycin, neomycin, paromomycin, streptomycin, and tobramycin; amphotericin (Abelcet, Ambisome); cyclosporine (Gengraf, Neoral, Sandimmune); methotrexate (Otrexup, Rasuvo, Trexall); pentamidine (Nebupent, Pentam), or tacrolimus (Astagraf, Prograf).
 Your doctor may not want you to receive foscarnet injection.
-If you experience any of the following symptoms, call your doctor immediately: decreased urination; swelling of the face, arms, hands, feet, ankles, or lower legs; unusual tiredness or weakness.
+If you experience any of the following symptoms, call your doctor immediately: decreased urination; swelling of the face, arms, hands, feet, ankles, or lower legs; unusual tiredness; or weakness.

 Why is this medication prescribed?